Susan Hawk (district attorney)

-Susan Hawk (born Susan Lynn McWithey) is an attorney.
+Susan Hawk (born Susan Lynn McWithey) is an American attorney.
 She was the Dallas County District Attorney, elected as a Republican in 2014, until her resignation on October 1, 2016.
 Her opponent was Democrat Craig Watkins.
 She is the first female district attorney elected in Dallas.
 She was previously a state criminal district judge for nine years.

 Education and career

 Raised in Arlington, Texas, Hawk attended Lamar High School, and graduated from Texas Tech University in 1992 and from Texas Wesleyan University Law School in Fort Worth in 1995.

 She is a Republican attorney.
 Prior to being district attorney (DA), she was a Texas District 291 court judge from 2002 to 2013.
-She is a conservative.